LuccaBBombo/User-Centric-Project/README.md

 * As a user, I would like to see some music videos.
 * As a user,  I want to know how I can get in contact to arrange the band / singer to attend an event.

-[Desktop Mockup](mockups/desktop_mockup.pdf) In this link you will find the inicial mockup for the destop version.
+[Desktop Mockup](mockups/desktop_mockup.pdf) In this link you will find the inicial mockup for the desktop version.

-[Mobile Mockup](mockups/mobile_mockup.pdf) In this link you will find the inicial mockup for the destop version.
+[Mobile Mockup](mockups/mobile_mockup.pdf) In this link you will find the inicial mockup for the mobile version.

 ### Features